codefox-inc/sparkn-contracts/test/README.md

 -   `deployProxyAndDistributeBySignature`

-    -   "common signature creating function is used"
+    -   created a common signature creating function: `createDataBySignature`
     -   check if signer can be recovered from the signature
     -   check if signer2 can be recovered from the signature
     -   if signature is wrong and recovered address is not right then revert